tapnair/OctoPiLCD/README.md

   You can type this at a command prompt:

-  pip install requests ez_setup Adafruit_CharLCD
+  `pip install requests ez_setup Adafruit_CharLCD`

 ### Step 2:

 Open octoprint web interface.

-  Select Settings->API
+  - Select Settings->API

-  Select enable
+  - Select enable

-  Copy the Key
+  - Copy the Key

 ### Step 3:
-  On PI
+  Connect to filesystem on PI (ssh or other method)

-  Edit OctoPiLCD.py ( from shell: nano OctoPiLCD.py)
+  - Edit OctoPiLCD.py ( from shell: nano OctoPiLCD.py)

-  On line 10 paste the value from above into key = 'Your key here'
+  - On line 10 paste the value from above into key = 'Your key here'

-  in nano: ^X to exit, Y to save, Enter to confirm name
+  - In nano: ^X to exit, Y to save, Enter to confirm name

 ### Step 4:
+ Connect to filesystem on PI (ssh or other method)
-  Edit ~/.octoprint/config.yaml
+  - Edit ~/.octoprint/config.yaml

-  If you don't have events add the following to the end of the file:
+  - If you don't have events add the following to the end of the file:

-  Otherwise just add the PrintStarted Event:
+  - Otherwise just add the PrintStarted Event:

   ```
   events: